Best Habitat Size for Fire Salamander

 Seasonal Habitat Adjustments for Fire Salamander

 Your Fire Salamander's habitat needs shift with the seasons.
 In warmer months, a Medium (6-10 in) amphibian needs cooling options: frozen treats, cooling mats, and increased air circulation around the vivarium.
 Never leave Fire Salamander in unventilated spaces during heat.
-Winter preparation includes draft-proofing the vivarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the vivarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Fire Salamander's respiratory health.
 Adjust habitat enrichment routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Fire Salamander's comfort and health across their 10-20 years lifespan.